 I love seeing all of the vignettes set up around the hotel.
 I’m totally eyeing that hall tree for the back foyer in our Milwaukee house.

-Haven is heading to Charleston next year (one of my favorite cities to visit – you can read about our trip to Charleston here), and I already can’t wait.
+Haven is heading to Charleston next year (one of my favorite cities to visit – you can read about our trip to Charleston here and trip to nearby Folly Beach here), and I already can’t wait.
 If you’re a blogger and thinking about going to Haven, DO IT!
 Or if you’re a reader thinking about starting a blog, DO IT – here’s a list of my favorite blogging resources to get you started.

 Clothes I packed: